Got a question? Call 0191 289 3464 to chat to an engineer, or see below for some of the things we’re often asked about:

 What should I do if my boiler breaks down?

 Call us straight away on 0191 289 3464 and we’ll send an engineer out to repair it for you, or if you’ve decided you’d like to replace your old boiler, give us a call or get a fixed boiler quote online now: https://www.gasangelheating.co.uk/quote-page/

 What is a combi boiler?

-Combi boiler is short for combination boiler which has two important jobs.
+Combi boiler is short for combination boiler.
+A combi boiler has two important jobs.
 The first is to give you instant and constant hot water by heating the cold water as it flows through your boiler, sending hot water to your bath and sink taps.
-The second job your combi boiler has is to send hot water around your central heating system, to heat up your radiators.
-As the hot water heating and central heating parts are combined together inside your boiler, we call this type of boiler, a combination boiler or combi boiler.
+The second is to send hot water around your central heating system, to heat up your radiators.
+As the hot water heating and central heating parts are combined together inside your boiler, we call this type of boiler a combination boiler or combi boiler.

 What are boiler controls?